nhs-r-community/demos-and-how-tos/CONTRIBUTING.md

 - Preview your Markdown code to make sure the format is not broken.
 - Material, including commit messages, should be written in clear and simple English.
 - Check grammar, spelling and punctuation.
-- Nothing included should be confidential, private or disclose any personal data.
+- Nothing included should be confidential, private or disclose any personal or sensitive data.
 - New directories should be created for each new demo or collection of related how-tos.
 - Follow the [code of conduct](./CODE_OF_CONDUCT.md) at all times